AdobeDocs/workfront.en/help/quicksilver/maestro/architecture-and-fields/example-connect-record-types-and-records.md

 1. To populate the **Campaign** field from the **Product** table view, repeat steps 5-7 starting from the Product record type table view and selecting campaign information.
 This will also update the Product information field in the Campaign record type page's table. <!--ensure the step numbers remain correct-->

-## Connect a Maestro record type with a Workfront project and a record with individual projects
+## Connect a Maestro record type with a Workfront project object type and a record with individual projects

 For example, you have a record type named Campaign as your original record type.

-You also have a project in Workfront called "Marketing Demo".
+You also have projects in Workfront with a field called "Planned revenue."

-You want to create a field on the record type of Campaign where you can show the values of the Planned Revenue field on the project in Workfront.
+You want to create a connection field on the record type of Campaign where you can show the values of the Planned Revenue field on the project in Workfront for certain campaigns.

 To do this:

+1. Go to a Workspace where you want to connect the Campaign record type with Workfront projects.
-1. Open the table view for the Campaign record type.
+1. Open the table view for the Campaign record type in the selected workspace.
 1. Click the **+** icon in the upper-right corner of the table view to add a new field, then click **New connection**.
 1. Add the following information, for example: